vedph/cadmus-doc/migration/dump/index.md

 - i2, because even if it was not directly changed in the specified time frame, its part p3 was updated on 05-10.
 A change in any of the item's parts counts as a change in the item itself, except when requested otherwise.
 Also note that this p3 will reflect the updates happened on 05-10, rather than be equal to its state on 02-02.
 - i4, because it was deleted on 05-01, which is within the time frame.
 - i5, because it was created on 05-15, which is within the time frame.

+Instead, it will exclude:

+- i1, because it was never changed after its creation.
+It is still an active item (it wasn't deleted), but the framer does not include it because it got no changes in the specified time frame.
+- i3, which too was not changed in the specified time frame.